robdodson/robdodson.github.com/source/_posts/2012-08-16-javascript-design-patterns-observer.markdown

 ## PubSub and Observer mixins

 If you want a quick, easy to use event dispatcher the PubSub (link!) library does a wonderful job of providing an easy to use event dispatcher.
 It also includes a jQuery plugin variant if that's more your style.
-If you're looking for something a little less global and a bit more OO checkout the section in JavaScript Patterns (link) which covers mixing in the `publisher` object or checkout the Backbone.js (link) implementation of `Backbone.Events` and `extend`.
+If you're looking for something a little less global and a bit more OO checkout the section in JavaScript Patterns (link) which covers mixing in the `publisher` object or checkout the port of Node's EventEmitter (link).

 ## Related Patterns